TheMasterOfTech/OrcaSlicer-Profiles-Bambu_P1S/README.md

-# OrcaSlicer Profiles for Bambu P1S (E3D DiamondBack 0.4 mm)
+# OrcaSlicer Profiles for Bambu P1S
+### ⚠️ Utilizes a E3D DiamondBack 0.4 mm nozzle/hotend assembly

 These profiles are tuned specifically for the Bambu Lab P1S equipped with the E3D DiamondBack 0.4 mm integrated hotend.
 The goal is simple: consistent extrusion, predictable behavior, and reliable results across PCTG, PETG, PLA, and other engineering‑grade materials.